 No Collateral?
 No Problem

-No-collateral loan and financing opportunities for startups and small businesses are plentiful.
-Consider all your alternatives, and don’t let not having collateral keep you from finding the financial resources your business needs to succeed.
+Don’t let a lack of collateral keep you from finding the financial resources your business needs to succeed.